Tactile maps for the blind

 Two lines marking

-One important requirement for teaching materials for the blind is the need for one single copy for each pupil, since only one person at a time can touch an object.
-Furthermore the extent is limited.
+One important requirement for teaching materials for the blind is the need for one single copy for each pupil, since only one person at a time can touch an object and the extent is also limited.
 It should be possible to embrace the whole map with both hands, since the relative position of the two hands is crucial to gather the correct image.
 For these reasons, moulded plastic maps are ideal.
 They are lightweight and durable, and it is possible to produce them fast and easily.

 Sonnenberg, school for visually handicapped childs and adolescents, Baar